surdebmalya/Breast-Cancer-Analysis/README.md

 # Breast-Cancer-Analysis

+# Web View Of This Project
+I have deploy the porject on Heroku, to see the web view of this project just [Click Here](https://breast-cancer-analysis.herokuapp.com/)!

+# About
 This project is specifically focused on data visualization and feature selection.
 For data visualization I have used violin plot and swarm plot, and for feature selection I have used heatmap to finding the correlation between the features.
 I also used 3 different feature selection processes:
 - Feature selection with correlation and random forest classification